What a month!

 I also did the standard hour of social media where I simply post all of my updates for Twitter.
 I will say that I’m really getting into Periscope recently and didn’t include that time in this report because frankly, I forgot to log it.
 But obviously I’ll try to do that in the future.

 The majority of my time this month was focused on the authority website experiment.
-A lot of the time was simply responding to emails that my virtual assistant sent out, while another large part of my time was focused on writing my Jobs for Felons book.
+A lot of the time was simply responding to emails that my virtual assistant sent out, while another large part of my time was focused on writing my new book.

 The last thing that I worked on was my general website housekeeping items.
 Some of this was website revisions, consulting work, and other miscellaneous pieces.